nvaccess/addon-datastore/validation/README.md

   - The submission addonName matches the manifest summary field
   - The submission description matches the manifest description field
   - The homepage URL matches the manifest URL field
-  - The addon versions match.
+  - The addon versions match
+  - The last tested & minimum required versions are valid NVDA API versions.

 If all is valid, "Congratulations: manifest, metadata and file path are valid" is printed.